jdermody/brightwire/README.md

 ## Getting Started

-Bright Wire is a .net core 3.1 class library.
+Bright Wire is a .net 5 class library.

 The previous .net 4.6 version can be found here: https://github.com/jdermody/brightwire-v2